ericleasemorgan/htid2books/README.md

 To use htid2books you will first need to acquire authentication credentials.
 These include an access token and "secret key" freely available from the 'Trust to just about any one and upon [request](https://babel.hathitrust.org/cgi/kgs/request).

+Once you get your token and key, you need to initialize two environment variables with their values.
+More specifically, create an environment variable named `HTKEY` with the value of your token.
+Create a second environment variable named `HTSECRET` with the value of your secret.
+On Linux/Macintosh computers you can do this from the command line, like this:

+	export HTKEY=6752342qwt
+	export HTSECRET=w141qwtqwtwqw

+You might want to put something similar in your shell's profile script so the key/secret pair are remembered from iteration to iteration.

 You will then need to download the code itself.

 The code requires quite a bit of infrastructure.
 First of all, it is implemented as a set of six Bash and Perl scripts.
 People using Linux and Macintosh computers will have no problem here, but folks using Windows will need to install Bash and Perl. ("Sorry, really!")
 Second, in order to authenticate, a Perl library called [OAuth::Lite](https://metacpan.org/release/OAuth-Lite) is needed.
 This is most easily installed with some variation of the `cpan install OAuth::Lite` command.
+Since the collection of data from the 'Trust is embarrassingly parallel, this system uses a Perl script called...
+[GNU parallel](https://www.gnu.org/software/parallel/) to implement parallel processing.
 Lastly, in order to build a PDF file from sets of downloaded images, you will need a suite of software called [ImageMagick](https://www.imagemagick.org).
 Installing ImageMagick is best done with some sort of package manager.
 People using Linux will run a variation of the `yum install imagemagick` or `apt-get install imagemagick` commands.
 People using Macintoshes might "brew" the installation -- `brew install imagemagick`.

 ## Usage